 Back Stitch Trellis

 Worked in backstitch, this trellis is great for filling an area.
 Try stitching it on a diagonal for a true trellis look.
 Stitch a set of parallel lines of backstitch, keeping the stitch length as consistent as possible.
-Stitch another set of parallel lines of backstitch, perpendicular to the first, and with the ends of the stitches intersecting.
+Stitch another set of parallel lines of backstitch, perpendicular to the first, and with the ends of the embroidery stitches intersecting.

 Blanket Stitch (surface)

-This is fun for decorative stitching or appliqué.
+This embroidery stitch is fun for decorative stitching or appliqué.
 Try to keep the spacing and stitch height consistent… or change it up to create a pattern!
 Come up at point 1.
 Go down at point 2 and come back up at point 3, keeping the needle over the working thread.
 Pull the thread to create a right angle.

 They are tricky at first, but with a little practice, bullion knots are useful for creating texture and beautiful flowers in your embroidery.
 Come up at point 1, then go down at point 2 and back up at point 1, keeping the needle through the fabric.
 Wrap the needle until the wrapping is as long as the space between points 1 and 2.
 If you don’t want the knot to lay flat against the fabric, wrap it a little more.
 Holding the wrapping with your non-dominant hand, carefully pull the needle through the wrapped thread.
 Go down at point 2 and pull the thread until the stitch lays well.

 This simple method of chain stitching is worked in reverse.
 It’s great for adding texture to your projects.
-Make a small straight stitch.
+Make a small straight embroidery stitch.
 Come up at point 1, slide the needle under the small straight stitch, then go down at point 1.
 Come up at point 2, slide the needle under the previous stitch, then go down at point 2.

 If you find French knots tricky then try this alternative for creating eyes and other dotted details.
 Come up at point 1, form a backwards C with the thread and place your needle over the C. Wrap the thread over and then under the point of the needle.
 While holding the working thread taut, bring the needle down at point 2 (next to point 1, but not the same hole) and pull slowly until the knot is formed.

-This is a stitch that everyone should learn, because it’s so useful.
+This is an embroidery stitch that everyone should learn, because it’s so useful.
 The secret is to hold the working thread taut while you pull it through.
 Come up at point 1, then wrap the thread around the needle twice.
 Holding the working thread with your non-dominant hand, bring the needle down at point 2 (close to point 1, but not the same hole) and pull slowly until the knot is formed.